JaredLBurke/Titactoe/README.md

 # Titactoe
-Creating familiarity, in Python with a game of tictactoe.
+Creating familiarity in Python with a game of tictactoe.